 Hypnosis – Hypnotherapy Bath

-Hypnosis is big business. stage hypnotists can potentially earn a great deal of money using this technique to embarrass or ridicule their audience.
-These skills required to induce a hypnotic trance being easily accessible and with no formal regulated body to oversee any unscrupulous performers.
-Using publications, often found on the internet, it is easy for anybody to set up as a stage hypnotist.
+Hypnosis is big business.
+Stage hypnotists can potentially earn a great deal of money, using this technique to embarrass or ridicule their audience.
+The skills required to induce a hypnotic trance being easily accessible online and in books.
+It is in fact, easy for anybody to set up as a stage hypnotist.

-This is very different to hypnotherapy, where there are bodies, societies and groups specifically developed for the enhancement of good practice as well as moral and ethical considerations.
+This is very different to hypnotherapy, where there are bodies, societies and groups.
+All specifically developed for the enhancement of good practice as well as moral and ethical considerations.

 As a stage hypnotist, they are an entertainer; hypnosis is just a tool and the volunteer from the audience just a prop to get the end result.
 It is very simple to perform; it requires no special skill and anybody can do it.